equalframework/equal-doc/docs/usage/views.md

 Forms are the view and edit view for individual objects.
 It is possible to define as many views as desired, the only constraint is the definition of a default view.
 This view should contain all the fields present in its corresponding class, except for the fields that are of type computed.
 The most used properties of a form view are `name`, `description`, `layout`, `groups`, `sections`, `rows` and `columns` ,  which all just describe the view and design the layout for it by grouping it and assigning the rows and columns.
 Then for each item of there's a `type` which is usually a label, an `id`, `value` which is the name of the field present in the class, `label` to display what we want the name of the field to be, `width` which is how much the field is going to take from the page, and finally `widget` that can be set to true and shows the field in bigger font, which makes it the most important field of the view.

-A property `actions` could also be added to the form which will contain a list of objects defining the actions that this model can make, for example: set something as option, confirm booking, check in/out and so on.
+A property `actions` could also be added to the form which will contain a list of objects defining the actions that this model can make, for example: set something as option, confirm booking, check in/out and so on all of them and the related model for each of these actions is a .php file and is placed in an actions folder in its corresponding package.
 These actions have "id", "label" and "description" that are present in the other properties and in addition, they have a "controller" which will let the action work and is written likeso, `"controller": "lodging_booking_option"`, and finally a visible property that specifies when this action is visible to the user, written as follows: `"visible": ["status", "=", "quote"]` and this example indicates that the action is visible if the status is equal to quote.

 Below is how actions are displayed in a form view: